dandmcqueen/Module_7_Challenge/README.md

 ## Usage

-Interactive visualization was used to help to determine investment opportunities.
+Voilà can be used to run the project as a web app.